What is diffuse alopecia?

 Pattern hair loss

-Diffuse alopecia is usually diagnosed clinically, with a detailed history and examination of the scalp.
-Additional tests may be used to confirm the diagnosis .
+Diffuse alopecia is a clinical sign observed on examination.
+Additional tests may be used to diagnose the underlying cause .

 Laboratory workup should be performed to identify treatable causes.
 This may include: